Autopsy

 Utah's legal framework compounds the opacity.
 SB0082, which took effect in May 2025, criminalizes sharing autopsy photographs and restricts access to medical-examiner records.
 Standard state practice withholds reports during active criminal cases, and death certificates remain restricted for 50 years.
 These constraints mean that even in a case with potential national-security implications, the public and independent experts are largely shut out from reviewing the record that would anchor the forensic debate.

 Readers tracking the medical evidence should start with the No Autopsy Performed and Death Certificate claims to understand the disputed chain of custody, then read Medical Examiner & Surgeons for the personnel questions and Wound Analysis & Competing Theories for the forensic disagreement over the wound itself.
-The closely related emergency-care questions — which hospital received Charlie and what happened inside the ER — are covered in the sibling Hospital section.
+Cross-read Trial and Autopsy Report for ATF fragment details, Death Timeline for pronouncement timing, and Witness Account Conflicts for chest-vs-neck testimony.
+Emergency-care questions are in Hospital and Timpanogos Facility.